mepatterson/stimulizer/README.md

     $ gem install stimulizer

 ## Usage
-Include this in your model:
+Include this in your class:

 ```ruby
 class MyComponent < ApplicationComponent